TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-19-how-to-delegate-monorepo-split-to-multiple-git-repositories-to-github-and-travis.md

 - complex
 - slow
-- requires lot of setup
+- requires a lot of setups

 Instead, we want it to be:

-- **simple so you will understand it in the end of reading this post**
+- **simple so you will understand it at the end of reading this post**
 - **fast like Travis build of your project**
 - **easy to set up in 1 composer package and 5 lines of YAML**

 Why?
-So you could amaze your friends at the party that you just set-up a monorepo split and they can enjoy merged PRs in matter of minutes (even if you know almost nothing about git or PHP).
+So you could amaze your friends at the party that you just set-up a monorepo split and they can enjoy merged PRs in a matter of minutes (even if you know almost nothing about git or PHP).

 Do you think we can get there?
 You'll see.

 ## The Best Solutions to Split (So Far)

 Feel free to explore these following solutions.
-I did it for you and here are few blockers that hold them from being massively adopted.
+I did it for you and here are a few blockers that hold them from being massively adopted.

 On the other hand, **I'm grateful for each one of them, because they're pushing the evolution further and further.
 Thanks to them we don't have to reinvent the wheel and we can build on their shoulders**.